Thursday, March 23, 2023

 Our staff jelled and got along fine.
 Of course there was the occasional advertising versus editorial feud but nothing out of the ordinary.

-It took a few months but I was finally feeling okay about what I was doing.
+It took a few months but I was finally feeling okay about what I was doing and I

 I started receiving positive feedback from the readers.